The Brex Guide to Small Business Accounting & Bookkeeping

 2. Income statement: Summarizes your company’s revenues and expenses during a certain time period.
 Also called a profit and loss statement.

 3. Cash flow statement: Summarizes your company’s cash inflows and outflows during a certain time period due to sales, expenses, and other investments.

 Next, we’ll explain how to put together a complete small business accounting system.

-Accurate accounting starts with a unified system
+Accurate accounting starts with a simple system

-As your startup grows, your accounting needs will become more complex.
-Ideally, you want to put a financial system in place that will see your startup into the future.
 Let’s walk through the different ways you can approach accounting and bookkeeping for your company.

 - Accrual method: With accrual-basis accounting, you record transactions when goods or services are exchanged, even if you haven’t received payment.
 This method is popular with startups that carry a lot of inventory.
-It offers a more accurate view of your business’ current financial condition.
+It offers a more accurate view of your business’ current financial situation.
 Also, GAAP requires accrual accounting.
 (We dive deeper into the accrual method in this episode of our podcast)